etler/rule/README.md

     <div class="article"></div>
     dom = document.querySelectorAll '.article'

-It can also be a jQuery (or similar) object
+It can also be a jQuery (or compatible) object

     $ '<div><span></span></div>'